Haoming02/sd-webui-diffusion-cg/README.md

 When you enable the feature, the latent noise will attempt to span across the value ranges if possible, before getting decoded by the VAE.
 As a result, bright areas will get brighter and dark areas will get darker; Additional details may also be introduced in these areas.

-> Seems to have less effects when not using `Euler` sampler...

-> This feature is disabled during Hires. fix pass
+> This feature is currently disabled during Hires. fix pass

 <h5 align="center">Samples</h5>